disksing/iter/README.md

 ### Motivation

-Due to the absence of generics, the Go world has been lacking scheme to reuse routine, repetitive, and templated code snippets (or in other words, algorithms).
-With iterators and algorithms borrowed from C++, we will be able to improve Go code in these areas:
+Although Go doesn't have generics, we deserve to have reuseable general algorithms. `iter` can help improve Go code in several ways:

 - Some simple loops are unlikely to be wrong or inefficient, but calling algorithm instead will **make the code more concise and easier to comprehend**.
 Such as [AllOf](https://godoc.org/github.com/disksing/iter#AllOf), [FindIf](https://godoc.org/github.com/disksing/iter#FindIf), [Accumulate](https://godoc.org/github.com/disksing/iter#Accumulate).